The Ultimate Guide to Winter Wheat Bourbon Cocktails

 If there’s one cocktail that truly lets a wheated bourbon sing, it’s the Old Fashioned.
 The classic recipe is simple—whiskey, sugar, bitters, and a citrus peel—which means the quality of the spirit is front and center.
 Wheated bourbons are excellent in this drink because their inherent smoothness and sweetness create a perfect harmony with the aromatic bitters and hint of sugar.
 The softer grain profile means you get all the rich, warm character of the bourbon without any harsh, spicy edges.
 This results in a remarkably smooth, well-rounded cocktail that feels both timeless and incredibly drinkable.
 It’s the kind of Old Fashioned that highlights the spirit’s best qualities, making it a go-to for any occasion.

-Upgrading your Manhattan and Whiskey Sour
+A Smoother Manhattan and Whiskey Sour

 Ready to transform some other classics?
 Swapping in a wheated bourbon for your usual rye or high-rye bourbon in a Manhattan or Whiskey Sour can be a game-changer.
 In a Manhattan, the softer wheat profile beautifully mellows the sweet vermouth and bitters, creating a velvety, sophisticated drink.
 For a Whiskey Sour, the gentle sweetness of the bourbon balances the tartness of the lemon juice perfectly.
 The result is a less sharp, more integrated cocktail where the citrus brightens the bourbon’s caramel and vanilla notes.
 You can find plenty of inspiration for these and other drinks on our recipes page.